 If you’ve had a vaginal birth, you’ll know that stitches after birth can be really painful.

-Some women even say that the soreness from their stitches is on a par with actually having their baby, but even if you’ve had a particularly tough delivery, fear not – there are several ways to soothe the soreness and help you manage the pain until your stitches heal.
+Some women even say that the soreness from their stitches after birth is on a par with actually having their baby, but even if you’ve had a particularly tough delivery, fear not – there are several ways to soothe the soreness and help you manage the pain until your stitches heal.

-We’ve rounded up a few lesser known tips from mums-in-the-know, as well as advice from experienced midwife Anthonissa Moger, to bring you 12 methods that can help with the stinging from stitches after childbirth.
+We’ve rounded up a few lesser known tips from mums-in-the-know, as well as advice from experienced midwife Anthonissa Moger, to bring you 12 methods that can help with the stinging from stitches after birth.
 Here’s what you need to know…

 Stitches after birth: Our 12 top tips